Sameer184/Sameer184/README.md

 ### Hi there 👋
 I'm Sameer, a passionate and creative software developer.
 I love building innovative solutions, learning new technologies, and collaborating with other developers to solve real-world problems.

-### Master of Science student at University of Texas at Arlington in Computer Science.
+### Master of Science graduate at University of Texas at Arlington in Computer Science.
 <br/>
 <br/>